raseward14/react-calculator-chrome-extension/README.md

 ## Installation
-1. From GitHub, fork the repository, and run npm install from the root directory.
+1. From GitHub, fork the repository.
-2. Then, from the react-chrome-ext directory, run npm install for the front end packages.
+2. Then, from the `react-chrome-ext` Folder, run `npm install` for the front end packages.
+3. From there, run `npm run build` to build the latest version of the extension.
-3. From there, run npm start from the root directory, on your local machine to run the code locally.
+4. Run `npm start` from the root directory, on your local machine to run the code locally.

-4. Or, you can visit chrome://extensions/ and click Load unpacked, and click the dist folder you just built to run the extension in your browser.
+To run the Chrome extension:
+1. Visit chrome://extensions/ in your browser.
+2. Toggle on `Developer mode`.
+3. Click `Load unpacked` button in the top left corner.
+4. Select the `dist` Folder inside of the `react-chrome-ext` project folder.

 ## Usage
 * **Install in Google Chrome!**